yasir-sherwani99/translation-management-system/README.md

 This is a Translation Management System built with Laravel 8.
 It allows users to manage translations for various text in multiple languages, providing APIs for easy integration and management of translations in a multi-language application.

+### Features

+- **User Authentication:** Users can signup, login and logout using Laravel Sanctum
+- **Multi-language Support:** Store translations for different languages (e.g. English, French, Spanish)
+- **CRUD Operations:** Add, update and retrieve translations through an API
+- **Search Translations:** Search translation by tags, language or content
+- **Performance:** Optimized for handling large sets of translations
+- **Testing:** Unit and featured testing for all critical functionalities including performance testing.

 ### Requirements

 - PHP >= 7.4